 Taste the traditional Portuguese desert Pastel de nata

 When mentioning Belem we have to also mention the traditional Portuguese desert called Pastel de nata.
 This is a smooth and sweet custard tart, which has a long tradition started in the Jeronimos Monastery before the 18th century.
 But this pastry is not only served in Belem now, it can be found in most of the city.

 Lisbon also has a bright new side where you will see how the old structures have been replaced by modern infrastructure.
 In Belem for example you can find modern museums, including the Berardo Museum of Modern Art, but also new residential complexes, office spaces, corporate centers, etc. If you go to the Oriente area you can take a ride on the Lisbon gondola, go shopping in the Vasco da Gama shopping centre, visit the Lisbon Oceanarium or the recent Vasco da Gama bridge, which is now the longest bridge in Europe.

 Lisbon is a very surprising city.
 For us it was a city of discoveries, not only because it is home of major maritime ones of the golden era, but mostly because in the present everywhere there is something to be discovered.
 And the more time you spend around the richer the collection of discoveries will be.

 And if you have some extra time during your visit, don’t miss also the amazing places close to Lisbon, such as Sintra, Cascais and Estoril.
+And if you are here for a longer summer holiday you might even consider driving to the Algarve coast, to explore the amazing beaches and landscape.
 They are so nice that they deserve their own article.